A Bill to make the offence of driving or riding in a motor vehicle on a road without a seat belt an endorsable offence; and for connected purposes.

 2 November 2023

-The Seat Belts (Penalty Points) Bill would change the law so that not wearing a seat belt when driving or riding in a vehicle on a public road becomes an offence that can carry penalty points on a person’s driving licence.
-It would apply to drivers and passengers, and includes related provisions to support enforcement and compliance.
-The bill is currently at the first reading in the House of Commons.
+The Seat Belts (Penalty Points) Bill would change the law so that not wearing a seat belt while driving or riding in a motor vehicle on a road becomes an offence that can carry penalty points on a driving licence.
+If enacted, the offence would be endorsable rather than relying on a fine alone, aligning it with other penalties that record points.
+The bill also provides for related measures to support enforcement of the seat belt rule.

 Generated 21 February 2026